DeltaBoyBZ/eacy/design.md

 The  method  then  behaves  like  any  other  EAC  function.

+For virtual functions, the current recommended  workflow  is to  factor  out  the  desired  EAC  components  into   other functions, and mark *those* functions as EAC.

+### Building Components

+In order to make use of EAC, the core program must:

+- Be compiled with definition `-DEAC_DEBUG`
+- Be linked with `libeacyload.so`

+It is intended that the program will always be run from  the project root directory.
+EAC shared  libraries  live  inside a subdirectory `.eac`.
+When the use builds an EAC component e.g.   `libfoo.so`,  they  should  ensure  the   output   is `.eac/libfoo.so`.

+During a debugging session, a set of  directories  `.eac.1`, `.eac.2`, `...` are created  by  debug  scripts.
+The  user should not need to interact with these.

+### The GDB Session

+By default, all EAC functions  make  use  of  components  in `.eac`.
+These are the components as they were upon  program execution.

+During program runtime, the user may edit the source code in EAC functions, then rebuild the corresponding component.
+Then, at the GDB console:

+    <C-c> # or otherwise interrupt execution
+    (gdb) eacreload
+    (gdb) continue

+If done correctly the user should see their code changes reflected.

+The `eacreload` command increments the *revision counter* by one, which implicitly flags all components  to  reload  when they  are  needed.
+The  `.eac`  directory  is  copied   to `.eac.<revision_counter>`  and  it  is  files  in  this  new directory which are now used.

 ## Evaluation

+The biggest limitation to EAC-y is the lack of support for virtual functions.

+### TODO complete explanation as to why

-The most glaring issue with EAC-y as it stands is:  *Why  so many arguments in the macros?* Indeed, In most instances, we will   be   providing   redundant   information   e.g. the return  type  of  the  function  we  are  currently  in.
-Unfortunately,  the  C   preprocessor   has   a   fair   few limitations  when  it  comes  to  programatically   deducing features such as this.
+With regard to workflow,  one  question  is:  *Why  so  many arguments in the macros?* Indeed, In most instances, we will be   providing   redundant   information   e.g.    the return   type   of   the   function.
+Unfortunately,   the C   preprocessor   has   a   fair   few   limitations   when it  comes  to  programmatically  deducing  features  such  as this.
 The  macros  in  their  current  form  are,  as  far as   I   cam   currently   aware,   minimal.

 The arguable  clunkiness  of  the  macro-based  workflow  is mitigated through the use of the `eacy`  parser.
-The  user need only mark their funtions or methods with `EAC` and  the parser   inserts   the   necessary   macro    code.
+The  user need only mark their functions or methods with `EAC` and  the parser   inserts   the   necessary   macro    code.
 Some might say this is still  awkward,  however  it  is  easy  to write a plugin for an extensible text  editor  such  as  Vim or  Emacs  which  should   make   this   process   smoother.

-The   second   potential    improvement    would    be    in the implementation of EAC  class  methods.
+Another   potential   improvement   would    be    in    the implementation  of  EAC  class  methods.
 Entire   classes *can* be dynamically  loaded  by  implementing  creator  and destructor  interfaces  as  `extern  "C"`   functions.
 To utilise this in any meaningful  way  however,  EAC  funtions will have to be  declared  as  virtual,  which  is  a  great restrition.
 We   considered   it   more   straightforward therefore    to    require    the    `EAC_EXPORT`    macros.